 The impact of supporting two sets of profiles depends on whether resources are being created or consumed.
 When an application is creating content, it has to create content that conforms to both sets of profiles - that is, the intersection of the profiles.
 When an application is consuming information, then it must be able to consume content that conforms to either set of profiles - that is, the union of the profiles.

-Since applications generally consume and produce resources at the same time, conforming to more than one profile may not be possible, unless the profiles are designed to make statements at different levels - and the case above is one such case, where one profile is focused on data access, provenance, and availability, while one profile is focused on clinical content.
+Since applications generally consume and produce resources at the same time, conforming to more than one profile may not be possible, unless the profiles are designed to make statements at different levels - and the case above is one such case, where one profile is focused on data access, provenance, and availability, while the other profile is focused on clinical content.

-Accordingly, profiles can relate to each other in 4 different ways.
+Accordingly, profiles can relate to each other in four different ways.
 Each profile can be thought of in terms of the set of instances that conform to the profile: